by Martin Maenza

 Two of the thugs let loose painful screams.
 They stopped pushing the equipment and covered their ears, hoping to block the sound.
 The other thugs shook off the effects and moved to intercept.
 “Let’s get ’em!” one of the men yelled.

 Hawk’s right fist connected solidly with the first man’s nose.
 The bridge of the nose shattered with the force of the punch, causing blood to fly and the victim to slump to the ground in pain.
-“So much for your lead-off man!”
+“So much for your point man!”
 Hawk laughed as he stepped over his fallen foe and continued forward.
 “Anyone else care to try his luck?”

 Three more of the thugs attempted to surround Hawk.
 “He can’t take us all!” one of the men yelled as they together rushed the costumed hero.